 Hi, I'm Diana Lachiondo.

-I'm a fourth-generation Idahoan, working mother of two, proven problem-solver, and the Democratic candidate for Ada County Commissioner, D1.
+I'm a fourth-generation Idahoan, working mother of two, proven problem-solver, and your Ada County Commissioner, D1.

 I am Idaho born-and-raised.
 My grandfather came to Boise from the Basque country as a teenager and—though he had nothing—was able to build a life, successful business, and family here.
 That family carries his work ethic and passion for this community today, and I am inspired by his legacy every day.